Syed Nazir Niazi

-Syed Nazeer Niazi (1900 - 1982) was an eminent Muslim scholar, professor and journalist.
-He was one of the leading activists of the Pakistan movement.
-He was James Boswell of Allama Iqbal.
-His biography of Iqbal, Iqbal Kay Hasoor, and Maktoobat-e-Iqbal Banaam Nasir Niasi are basic sources for the study of Iqbal.
-During the last two years of Iqbal's life, he regularly visited him and recorded his conversation in his book "Iqbal Kai Hazoor".
-He completed this conversation in three volumes, but unfortunately the last two volumes were destroyed.
-Only first volume was published.
+Syed Nazeer Niazi (1900 – 1982) was an eminent Muslim scholar, professor and journalist.
+He was one of the leading activists of the Pakistan Movement.

+Syed Nazeer is best known for his works on Iqbaliat, the study of the life and works of the philosopher and poet Muhammad Iqbal.
+His biography of Iqbal, Iqbal kay Hazoor, and collection of Iqbal's letters, Maktoobat-e-Iqbal Banaam Nasir Niazi, are still considered primary sources for the studies on Iqbal.

-Early life
+Early education

-He got his early education from his uncle Shams-ul-Ulma (Grand Scholar) Syed Mir Hassan, Professor of Arabic and Persian language.
-Then he got his education from Maulana Aslam Jairajpuri.
+Syed Nazeer received his early education from his uncle Shams-ul-ulema Syed Mir Hassan, a professor of Arabic and Persian languages.
+He further studied under Aslam Jairajpuri.

-He got married in a very honorable family and he had three sons and two daughters, currently living in Pakistan.

 Career

-He joined Jamia Millia Islamia in 1922 and served here till 1935.
-In 1927, he was appointed as Head of Department of History of Islam.
-In 1946, he took the responsibilities of Information and Communications of Punjab Muslim League, and worked very hard for the Pakistan Movement.
-He was awarded Pakistan Movement Gold Medal from government of Pakistan.
+Syed Nazeer joined Jamia Millia Islamia in 1922 and served there till 1935.
+In 1927, he was appointed as head of Department of History of Islam.
+In 1946, he took responsibilities as head of Information and Communications of Punjab Muslim League, and worked for the Pakistan Movement.
+He was later awarded Pakistan Movement Gold Medal by the Government of Pakistan.

-Translations and works
+Translations

-He had the honour of being the first translator of Sir Muhammad Iqbal's 1930 Presidential Address to the 25th Session of the All-India Muslim League Allahabad, 29 December 1930 into Urdu Language.
+Syed Nazeer had the honour of being the first translator of Sir Muhammad Iqbal's 1930 Presidential Address to the 25th Session of the All-India Muslim League, Allahabad on 29 December 1930, in Urdu.

-He was famous for his Urdu translation of The Reconstruction of Religious Thought in Islam, by Sir Muhammad Iqbal, and Politics.
+He is also known for his Urdu translation of The Reconstruction of Religious Thought in Islam by Sir Muhammad Iqbal.
+During the last two years of Iqbal's life, he regularly visited him and recorded his conversations in his book Iqbal kay Hazoor.
+He completed this conversation in three volumes, but unfortunately the last two volumes were destroyed, and only first volume was published.

 Introduction to the History of Science

-He also translated George Sarton Introduction to the History of Science in three-volume, 4,236-page, a work which reviews and catalogs the scientific and cultural contributions of every civilisation from antiquity through the fourteenth century.
-According to Will Durant, "Every writer on Islamic science must record his debt to George Sarton for his Introduction to the History of Science.
-That monumental work is not only one of the noblest achievements in the history of scholarship; it also performs an inestimable service in revealing the wealth and scope of Moslem culture.
-Scholars everywhere must hope that every facility will be provided for the completion of this work."
-This translation into Urdu language was published by Majlis Tariqi Adab in three volumes.
-The introduction written by him for this translation is itself a complete book on this subject.
+Syed Nazeer also translated George Sarton's Introduction to the History of Science in three-volume, a 4,236-pages work which reviews and catalogs the scientific and cultural contributions of every civilisation from antiquity through the fourteenth century.
+According to Will Durant, "Every writer on Islamic science must record his debt to George Sarton for his Introduction to the History of Science."
+This Urdu translation was published by Majlis Tariqi Adab in three volumes.

-His articles on Islamic concept of state in Muslim League journal "Manshoor" published in Delhi in 1945 constitute an important historical material on this subject.